schmouk/PyRandLib/README.md

 It offers a long period of value 2^44,497 - i.e. 1.51e+13,466 - with short computation time and 1,391 integers 32-bits coded memory consumption.
 It escapes the zeroland at a fast pace.
 Meanwhile, it might not be able to pass a very few of the *crush* and *big-crush* tests of TestU01, while it can be expected to better behave than the Well19937b version - notice: this version of the WELL algorithm has not been tested in original TestU01 paper.

+### Xoroshiro256  - 2^256 periodicity

+**Xoroshiro256** implements version *xoroshiro256*** of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in[10].
+This xoroshiro linear transformation updates cyclically two words of a 4 integers state array.
+The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
+It also applies a double multiplication as the scrambler model before outputing values.
+Internal state and output values are coded on 64 bits.

+It offers a medium period of value 2^256 - i.e. 1.16e+77 - with short computation time and 4 integers 64-bits coded memory consumption.
+It escapes the zeroland at a fast pace (about 10 loops) and offers jump-ahead feature.
+Notice: the 256 version of the algorithm has shown close repeats flaws, with a bad Hamming weight near zero - see [https://www.pcg-random.org/posts/xoshiro-repeat-flaws.html](https://www.pcg-random.org/posts/xoshiro-repeat-flaws.html).

+### Xoroshiro512  - 2^512 periodicity

+**Xoroshiro512** implements version *xoroshiro512*** of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in[10].
+This xoroshiro linear transformation updates cyclically two words of a 8 integers state array.
+The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
+It also applies a double multiplication as the scrambler model before outputing values.
+Internal state and output values are coded on 64 bits.

+It offers a medium period of value 2^512 - i.e. 1.34e+154 - with short computation time and 4 integers 64-bits coded memory consumption.
+It escapes the zeroland at a fast pace (about 30 loops) and offers jump-ahead feature.

+### Xoroshiro1024  - 2^1024 periodicity

+**Xoroshiro512** implements version *xoroshiro1024*** of the Scrambled Linear Pseudorandom Number Generators algorithm proposed by David Blackman and Sebastiano Vigna in[10].
+This xoroshiro linear transformation updates cyclically two words of a 16 integers state array and a 4 bits index.
+The base xoroshiro linear transformation is obtained combining a rotation, a shift, and again a rotation.
+It also applies a double multiplication as the scrambler model before outputing values.
+Internal state and output values are coded on 64 bits.

+It offers a medium period of value 2^1024 - i.e. 1.80e+308 - with short computation time and 4 integers 64-bits coded memory consumption.
+It escapes the zeroland at a fast pace (about 100 loops) and offers jump-ahead feature.